Yelp/yelp_kafka/docs/source/getting_started.rst

-This example makes use of the `SimpleProducer`_ class from kafka-python.
+This example makes use of the `YelpKafkaSimpleProducer`_ class from yelp_kafka.

 ``client_id`` identifies the client connection in Kafka and it is used by Kafka 0.9.0 to enforce quota limit per client.
 We recommend to use a ``client_id`` that represents the application.